Wave: Mobile App Platform

 UX/UI Design | December 2021 - May 2022

-Partnered with the National YMCA and National DFA, applying the human-centered design process, we developed a mobile app platform facilitating connections between youth and their peers, allowing them to launch or join community projects by forming partnerships with local organizations and mentors, and witness their personal impact in their community.
+Working with the National YMCA and National DFA, we developed a mobile app platform facilitating connections between youth and their peers, allowing them to launch or join community projects by forming partnerships with local organizations and mentors, and witnessing their personal impact in their community.

 Team Members: Chelsea Tang, Avani Guduri, Thomas Kang, Allison Zhang, Sharon Xue

 Project Role: Team Lead & DFA Project Manager

 How can we transform youth (middle and high school students) interested in creating impact in our community into confident and community-centered changemakers, providing them with the resources to do so?

 A mobile platform that facilitates connections between youth and their peers, allowing them to launch or join projects they’re interested in with partnerships with organizations, mentors, and professionals while seeing their tangible impact in their community.
 (Download Overview PDF)